nens/threedi-docs/source/c_3di_live_sessions.rst

 User menu
 ^^^^^^^^^^

-Click the user icon at the top right of the screen to show the **User menu**.
+You can access the *User menu* by click the user icon at the top right of the screen.
 The user menu has the following options:

 Preferences
 """""""""""